Tanzanian nationality law: By birth

 Any child born within the borders of the United Republic of Tanzania, on or after Union Day, 26 April 1964, is granted Tanzanian nationality, except for children of a father who has diplomatic immunity, or parents who were enemy aliens and the territory was under enemy occupation.
-In practice, to acquire nationality at birth the parents must also be Tanzanian, or the parents must be unknown, as in the case of an abandoned child.
-A person born outside Tanzania enjoys a right to Tanzanian nationality from birth provided that at least one parent is a Tanzanian by birth or naturalization.
-However, some Tanzanians born abroad may not pass their nationality on to their children, meaning that if a child's father acquired nationality by birth abroad, the child can only acquire nationality through naturalisation.
-The same rule does not apply to children born abroad to a mother who acquired nationality by birth abroad.
+In practice, for a child to acquire nationality at birth one of its parents must be Tanzanian, or the parents must be unknown, as in the case of an abandoned child.
+A person born outside Tanzania also has the right to Tanzanian nationality by birth provided that at least one of their parents is Tanzanian by birth or naturalization.
+However, Tanzanian fathers born abroad are not able to pass their nationality on to their children, meaning that if a child's father acquired nationality by birth abroad, his child can only acquire nationality through naturalisation.
+The same rule does not apply to children born abroad to Tanzanian mothers who have acquired nationality by birth abroad.

 By naturalisation

 Any foreign national with no ancestry or birth ties with Tanzania may apply for naturalisation.
 In order for a foreign national to become Tanzanian they must have resided in the territory for a sufficient period of time to confirm they understand either Swahili or the English language and the customs and traditions of the society.
 General provisions are that applicants must be of the age of majority and have legal capacity; have good character; have the ability to contribute to the growth of the social and cultural advancement of the country; and intend to permanently reside in the territory.
 Residency for the full year preceding an application is required, as well as evidence that over the preceding ten-year period, the applicant has cumulatively lived in Tanzania for at least seven years.
 Following the lodging of the application and paying fees to the Ward Executive Secretary or Zanzibari Sheha, local village administrators, the application is sent to the District Immigration Office.
 The applicant must publish a notice of intention to naturalise in two consecutive issues of the registered newspapers.
 After the application has been scrutinised by various officials, a final recommendation is made to the Minister of Home Affairs.
-If the application is successful, applicants must must renounce foreign nationality and take an oath of allegiance.
+If the application is successful, applicants must renounce foreign nationality and take an oath of allegiance.
 Besides foreigners meeting the criteria, other persons who may be naturalized include: